-Read on to find out more about Maker in 2020 or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to buy Maker coin.
+Read on to find out more about Maker or skip ahead to our step-by-step buyers guide if you’re up to speed already and just want to get started.

 What is Maker?

 In a nutshell, the Ethereum-based Maker platform is used to generate a stablecoin known as DAI which has its value pegged to the US dollar at a one-to-one ratio, so one DAI is always equal to one US dollar.
 The Maker cryptocurrency (MKR) is an Ethereum token that governs the Maker platform.